cakezero/Python-dumb-codes/README.md

-Just a Couple of things i did when starting out :)
+Just a Couple of things I did when starting to code in python :)